 Because the patch was shifted horizontally, we haven't lost the essence of the correspondence problem by reducing it to one dimension.
+You can see the ambiguity in the correspondence problem.

 Following Marr and Poggio, we will try to solve the correspondence (i.e. which pairs of pixels in the two images belong together) using three constraints: